agentbigman/Agentbigman.github.io/resume.md

 _June, 2008 - July, 2009_

-I worked as an SAP consultant on a large SAP implementation for Ericsson.
+I worked as an SAP consultant on a large SAP implementation project for Ericsson.

 -------------------